 According to the USGS, Illinois uses approximately 15.2 billion gallons of fresh water per day.
-Only a small percentage - 1,210 million gallons per day (MGD), is from groundwater sources Figure C-13.
-Irrigation uses most of the groundwater with over 479 MGD (40%), followed by Public water supplies use - 406 MGD (34%).
-Industrial (self-supplied) withdraws slightly more than 128 MGD (11%), followed by Domestic, which includes private well usage, 101 MGD (8%), and Livestock/Aquaculture at 44 MGD (3%) Mining (both fresh and saline) accounts for 41 MGD (3%) and Thermoelectric sources round off the bottom of this list with approximately 7 MGD (1%) of groundwater usage in the State.
+Only a small percentage - 1,210 million gallons per day (MGD), is from groundwater sources, as illustrated in Figure C-10.
+Irrigation uses most of the groundwater with over 479 MGD (40 percent), followed by Public Water Supplies use - 406 MGD (34 percent).
+Industrial (selfsupplied) withdraws slightly more than 128 MGD (11 percent), followed by Domestic, which includes private well usage, 101 MGD (8 percent), and Livestock/ Aquaculture at 44 MGD (3 percent).
+Mining (both fresh and saline) accounts for 41 MGD (3 percent) and Thermoelectric sources withdraw the least amount with approximately 7 MGD (1 percent) of groundwater usage in the State.

 In addition, the ISWS conducts an annual survey of Illinois CWSs as to how much water they use in a year.
-These data are presented in Figure C-14 in MGD.
-For purposes of this discussion, only community CWS use will be considered for the following assessment.
-All other uses are assumed to be full with the exception of Domestic, which is assessed by the Illinois Department of Public Health.
-The ISWS has updated an analysis of groundwater use to aquifer potential yield in Illinois and prepared a report summarizing the findings (Wehrmann, 2003).
-This report compared Year 2000 groundwater withdrawals against estimated aquifer potential yields.
-The comparison is presented as a ratio of groundwater use (withdrawals) to groundwater yield (i.e., potential aquifer yield) on a township basis.
-A high use-to-yield ratio (e.g., >0.9) suggests an area where groundwater availability problems exist or could be impending7 (Wehrmann, 2003).
-For further, detail see the ISWS report at: http://www.sws.uiuc.edu/pubdoc/CR/ISWSCR2004-11.pdf.
+These data are presented in Figure C-11 in MGD.
+For purposes of this discussion, only CWS use will be considered for the following assessment.
+All other uses are assumed to be full support with the exception of Domestic, which is assessed by the Illinois Department of Public Health.

-Figure C-13.
+Figure C-10.
 Groundwater Withdrawals in Illinois (USGS 2005)